-Over the Flyers 51 year history there have been many moments that have changed the direction of the franchise.
+Over the Flyers’ 51-year history there have been many moments that have changed the direction of the franchise.
 Some for the better and some for the worse, the team has been molded into the storied organization they are today because of these actions.
-This is the top five moments that changed the Flyers forever.
+These are the top five moments that changed the Flyers forever.

 Number 5- Pelle Lindbergh tragedy

 Drafted by the Flyers 35th overall in 1979, Lindbergh seemed like a star on the rise by the time he started seeing NHL time regularly.
 He managed to win 40 games during the 1984-85 season, which culminated in a Vezina Trophy win.
 On the morning of November 10, 1985 Lindbergh lost control of his Porsche and crashed into a wall and was declared brain-dead a few hours later.
 He was taken off of life support the next day at the request of his parents.
 It was later discovered he was intoxicated at the time of his accident.
-In 1986 he led the NHL fan voting for the all-star game, making this the first player posthumously added to an all-star game.
+In 1986 he led the NHL All-Star voting for the All-Star, making this the first player posthumously added to an All-Star Game.
 Lindbergh was just starting to develop into a star, and given the less-than-stellar history of goalies in Philadelphia, one can only imagine what he would have done in the future.

 Number 4- Acquiring Eric Lindros